A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Collaboration Challenges and On-ramps throughout the Open LLM Lifecycle (RQ1)

 \subsubsection{Post-release: Model Collaborations}

-Model collaborations during the post-release (or reuse) stage encompass the diverse ways developers and communities interact with and build upon released models, ranging from platform-mediated distribution to direct partnerships for specialized applications.
-While most collaboration occurs indirectly through adoption rather than active co-development, several pathways have emerged that enable meaningful engagement between model creators and users, including strategic partnerships, community feedback mechanisms, and domain-specific adaptations.
+Model collaborations during the post-release (or reuse) stage encompass the diverse ways developers and communities interact with and build upon released models, ranging from platform-mediated distribution to direct partnerships for specialised applications.
+While most collaboration occurs indirectly through adoption rather than active co-development, several pathways have emerged that enable meaningful engagement between model creators and users.

-\textbf{Challenge: Network firewalls create international collaboration barriers.} Geographical restrictions create friction for international collaboration in open LLM development, manifesting through both network firewalls and discriminatory licensing practices.
-I14 from Ant Group explains how the firewall in China creates collaboration barriers: \textit{we work internally because there is a firewall.
-So, we just developed an internal model scope or model states in our internal GitLab, and regularly we upload our updates to GitHub and Hugging Face.
-We have a regular update, for example, like once a week, and we have some major updates like once per two months or three months.''}

-\textbf{Challenge: Approval-based licensing discriminates against certain regions and organizations.} LLMs that are released under restrictive licenses with a gated access requirement (i.e., involving approval process) create barriers that can discriminate against certain regions or organizational affiliations.
-For example, I14 from Ant Group describes experiencing this exclusion when attempting to access Llama models: \textit{``I cannot apply for the [Llama] license because my identity says that I'm in mainland China.''}

-\textbf{On-ramp: Platforms like Hugging Face Hub democratize LLM access.} Collaboration platforms serve as essential intermediaries that enable widespread model distribution and community access, effectively democratizing model availability beyond direct organizational relationships.
-These platforms provide standardized infrastructure that reduces barriers to model sharing and discovery.
-For example, I3 from EleutherAI explains their partnership approach: \textit{``We have been collaborating with Hugging Face on model dissemination...
-Hugging Face platform is like the de facto way to share your models and to make things accessible to people.
-And so all of our models are released on the Hugging Face platform.''} Organizations like Masakhane similarly have created dedicated pages on Hugging Face Hub and GitHub where they centralize access to all their datasets and models, facilitating community engagement and reuse.